She slapped the flower girl at her own wedding — then the silver pendant clicked into place and exposed eleven years of lies

 It came from her mother.

-Gasps rippled through the crowd.
-Phones rose instantly.
-Someone laughed.
 Someone whispered, “Who let her through?”

-Bianca had spent the entire morning holding herself together.
-Her mother had tightened her corset until it hurt to breathe.
-Her fiancé, Adrian Belli, had been smiling for photographers as if the wedding were a merger and Bianca were one more signature he expected by nightfall.
-And under the lace at her throat, hidden from the cameras, was the silver half-heart necklace she never removed—the only thing left from the baby she had been told died eleven years earlier.
+Bianca had spent the entire morning holding herself together by force.
+Her mother had tightened her corset until breathing hurt.
+Her fiancé, Adrian Belli, had been smiling for photographers as if the wedding were an acquisition and Bianca just another signature he expected by nightfall.
+Under the lace at her throat, hidden from the cameras, Bianca wore the one thing she never removed: a small silver half-heart necklace with a blue enamel star at its center.

 “Get her off me.”